othon-dev/declusor/src/declusor/config/README.md

 The **config** package provides the centralized configuration, constants, enumeration types, and exception definitions used throughout the application.
 It serves as the foundation for consistent behavior and error handling across all components.

+> [!NOTE]
+> This package sits at the foundation of the dependency hierarchy, providing shared types and configuration.

 ## Purpose

 This package establishes the core parameters and types that govern application behavior: